Riimu/Kit-ClassLoader/README.md

 ```

 Note that PSR-0 also states that underscores in the class name are treated as
-namespace separators (but not in the namespaces themselves).
-So, even if your
+namespace separators (but not underscores in namespaces).
+So, even if your class
-class was called 'Foo\Bar_Baz', both of the above examples would still work.
+was called 'Foo\Bar_Baz', both of the above examples would still work.
-Regardless of whether the namespace are defined using underscore or a backslash,
+Even if your class namespaces are defined using underscores in the class name,
-the namespace parameter in the function must use backslashes.
+you need to use backslashes in the namespace argument.

 ### PSR-4 class autoloading ###